 Why are coffee shops so popular?
 What lessons can we draw for marketing?
-Here are four reasons coffee shops are increasingly popular and how we can can use this information to our benefit in marketing.
+Here are three reasons coffee shops are increasingly popular and how we can can use this information to our benefit in marketing.

 In an opinion piece for Psychology Today, Dr. Lindsay J. McCunn talks extensively about how coffee shops provide a social atmosphere for people to make new friends, connect with old ones, and feel a sense of belonging.
 She attributes their rise to popularity to this.

 Your brand, your advertising, your branch – they all should be places your members feel like they belong.
 Your brand should feel approachable.
 Your advertising should have content that people relate to and makes them feel feel at home.
 And your branches or storefronts should be comfortable through and through – everything from inviting interiors to friendly customer service should work toward this goal.

 Shana Lebowitz from Business Insider wrote that people feel more productive in coffee shops than their day-to-day environments.
 She cites studies that experimented with people giving the impression that they were working on a difficult task.
 This then motivated those around them to work just as hard on their easy task.